Privacy Notice

 Processor Medical Examiners service |

-Purpose – Personal identifiable information shared with the messaging service in order that messages including appointment reminders, results, campaign messages related to specific patients health needs and direct messages to patients can be transferred to the patient in a safe way.
+Purpose – Personal identifiable information shared with the messaging service in order that messages including; appointment reminders; results; campaign messages related to specific patients’ health needs; and direct messages to patients, can be transferred to the patient in a safe way.
+Legal Basis –

-Purpose – Personal information including images may be processed, stored and with the patient's consent shared, in order to provide the patient with urgent medical advice.
+Purpose – Personal information including images may be processed, stored and with the patients consent shared, in order to provide the patient with urgent medical advice.
+Legal Basis –

 Purpose – For some long-term conditions, the practice participates in meetings with staff from other agencies involved in providing care, to help plan the best way to provide care to patients with these conditions.
-Personal Data will be shared with other agencies in order that mutual care packages can be decided.
+Personal data will be shared with other agencies in order that mutual care packages can be decided.
+Legal Basis –

-Purpose – GP practices are required by law to provide data extraction of their patients' personal confidential information for various purposes to NHS Digital.
-The objective of this data collection is on an ongoing basis to identify patients registered at General Practices who fit within a certain criterion, in order to monitor and either provide direct care or prevent serious harm to those patients.
-Below is a list of the purposes for the data extraction, by using the link you can find out the detail behind each data extraction and how your information will be used to inform this essential work:
+Purpose – GP practices are required to provide data extraction of their patients’ personal confidential information for various purposes to NHS England.
+The objective of this data collection is on an ongoing basis to identify patients registered at General Practices who fit within a certain criteria, in order to monitor and either provide direct care, or prevent serious harm to those patients.
+Below is a list of the purposes for the data extraction; by using the link you can find out the detail behind each data extraction and how your information will be used to inform this essential work:

-Purpose – We are a GP training surgery.
-Our clinical team are required to be exposed to on-the-job, clinical experience, as well as continual professional development.
-On occasion, you may be asked if you are happy to be seen by one of our GP registrars or other clinical team to assist with their training as a clinical professional.
+Purpose – We are a training surgery.
+Our clinical team are required to be exposed to on the job, clinical experience, as well as continual professional development.
+On occasion you may be asked if you are happy to be seen by one of our GP registrars, pharmacists or other clinical team to assist with their training as a clinical professional.
 You may also be asked if you would be happy to have a consultation recorded for training purposes.
 These recordings will be shared and discussed with training GPs at the surgery, and also with moderators at the RCGP and HEE.
+Legal Basis –

 Recordings remain the control of the GP practice and they will delete all recordings from the secure site once they are no longer required.
 Processor – RCGP, HEE, iConnect, Fourteen Fish |

-Purpose - The practice uses an internet based telephony system that records telephone calls, for their own purpose and to assist with patient consultations.
+Purpose – The practice uses an internet-based telephony system that records telephone calls, for their own purpose and to assist with patient consultations.
 The telephone system has been commissioned to assist with the high volume and management of calls into the surgery, which in turn will enable a better service to patients.
+We record incoming and outgoing calls.
+Our phone system is set to automatically retain calls for 90 days.
+After this point, the recordings are automatically deleted.
+The 90-day retention period enables us to download and retain exact and unaltered copies of calls where required for medico-legal purposes.
+Legal Bass – While there is a robust contract in place with the processor, the surgery has undertaken this service to assist with the direct care of patients in a more efficient way.

 Processor - Sussex Community Trust, Sussex Partnership Foundation Trust, Brighton Housing Trust. |